Three Important Summer Skincare Tips You Should Know by Soraya Shawky

 We all love makeup, and we all love how flawless we look after we put it on.
 But a perfect makeup look begins with healthy skin.
 And for that, Soraya Shawky, a famous Egyptian makeup artist, dedicates a lot of her time to highlight the importance of skincare routines, and she even gives a lot of helpful beauty tips to her audience and clients.

-Since summer is coming up, and there will be lots of sun, beach, vacations and some travelling, I picked for your three important skincare tips by Soraya Shawky that you should really put into consideration!
+Since its summer, and there will be lots of sun, beach, vacations and some travelling, I picked for your three important skincare tips by Soraya Shawky that you should really put into consideration!

 1. Soraya Shawky’s beauty tip for dry skin: